nguyensjsu/sp22-202-four-musketeers/README.md

 Needs:
-1. Quick pitch videos
+1. demo videos - Richard
+2. Userstory video - Eric
-2. wireframe layout
+3. wireframe layout - John
-3. make sure the UML Class diagram is re-organized
+4. make sure the UML Class diagram is re-organized - Ryan
+5. Update readme.md (this file) to be an actual readme.
+5. summary of our project. - John
-4. each person types up a summary of what they did with design decisions.
+6. each person types up a summary of what they did with design decisions.
-5.